gauxs/cp/datastructures/README.md

 ## Algorithm Analysis
 The maximum number of children of a node is equal to the size of the alphabet.
 ```
-L is the length of the key
+L is the average length of key(s)
+K is the number of unique symbols i.e. alphabets, digits, etc

 Time Complexity:
     1. Search:  O(L)
     2. Insert:  O(L)
     3. Delete:  O(L)

-Space Complexity:   O(number of unique symbols) // symbols - alphabets, digits, etc
+Space Complexity:   O(K^L)
 ```

 ## Advantages